 You will pursue this path if:

-- You have not completed the QAFP Professional Education Program within one year of your certification.
+• You completed the QAFP Professional Education Program within one year of your certification.

 - BCC Core Curriculum